SwissDataScienceCenter/renku-design-docs/feature-pitches/002-file-based-workflows/002-file-based-workflows.md

 Developing a workflow should be as simple to the user as editing the workflow file, executing the workflow file on the CLI, making further modifications to the workflow file, executing the workflow file again, etc. Renku should not interrupt or slow down this development process.

-The user should be able to run a specific named workflow step from a file without running the whole file (a la `renku workflow execute workflow.yml step_1`, or even `renku workflow execute step_1` if we can provide searching all workflow files).
+The user should be able to run a specific named workflow step from a file without running the whole file (a la `renku workflow execute workflow.yml step_1`).
 As a _nice-to-have_, it would also be nice to support running a subset of steps, for example `renku workflow execute workflow.yml --from step_name_3 --to step_name_6`.

 ### Improving workflow user awareness: A workflow file template